 In Guardia v.
 Roger Stuart Clothes, Inc., plaintiff was subjected to unwelcome sexual advances, conduct and comments, and the harassment was so severe that it created an abusive working environment.
 Plaintiff sued the Roger Stuart Clothes Inc. and the president for sexual harassment, among other things.
 During her employment, the president of the company often discussed with her unwelcome sexual comments, had males take their pants off and walk in their underwear in her presence, and demeaned employees by the use of inappropriate nicknames such as racial slurs and sexual pet names.
 Further, the president promoted the viewing of pornography in the workplace, and at one point, released a false letter internally that plaintiff had sex with another employee.

 The jury found in favor of the plaintiff and was awarded among other things, lost past earnings, past and future pain and mental suffering, and punitive damages against both the employer entity and the president of the company.

 Cases like this should reassure California employees that their rights under California law are still very much protected by the courts.
 Even though sexual harassment in the workplace is sadly a frequent occurrence, employees can rest assured that their rights will be protected by the legal system if violated.
-If you believe that you are or have been a victim of sexual harassment and a hostile work environment, contact a lawyer immediately.
+If you believe that you are or have been a victim of harassment and a hostile environment, contact an employment law lawyer immediately.